Conork2u/MuOptimiser/README.md

 The core problem is that the test-statistic background distribution changes with declination.
 Direct frequentist counting is reliable where there are many pseudoexperiments, but it becomes noisy in the high-TS tail where the p-values I care about are smallest.
 This code fits a gamma survival model to the tail of each declination band and optimises the low-TS cut, `mu`, used for that fit.

-The method is based on my DESY work on p-value estimation for an unbinned likelihood analysis of IceCube public data.
+The method is from my work at DESY on p-value estimation for an unbinned likelihood analysis of IceCube public data.
 I keep a short research-context note here:

 - [DESY research context](docs/desy-research.md)
 - [Method notes](docs/method.md)